What it’s like to work at the Met Gala, according to the Galway girl who has done it several times

 Who has been your favourite celeb sighting over the years?

 Who are you most excited to see on the red carpet?

 Without a doubt I’m most excited about Harry Styles.
 Usually, he’s one of those musicians who doesn’t really do any press so the opportunity to see him in the flesh is pretty non-existent.

-To read more about Michaela’s life and career trajectory in NYC, check out her blog here.
+To read more about Michaela’s life and career trajectory in NYC, check out her website here.